thindil/nish/README.md

 The alias will be executed when the user enters `fossopen [reponame]` in the shell.
 If the user enter only `fossopen` the shell will report a problem.
 The alias is the local alias, which means it doesn't work in subdirectories.
-It run command `fossil open fossil/$1.fossil --workdir [reponame]`.
-For example, entering in the shell command: `fossopen myrepo` will execute command:
+It runs command `fossil open fossil/$1.fossil --workdir [reponame]`.
+For example, entering the shell's command: `fossopen myrepo` will execute command:
 `fossil open fossil/myrepo.fossil --workdir myrepo`

 ### The project's goals